brainhack-school2020/tiawei_MEG_ML/README.md

 *During unilateral hand movement, **contralateral M1 (e.g., Left M1 during right hand movement)** has (1) stronger delta-theta power increase at the movement onset, and (2) stronger beta rebound 500 ms after movement onset compared to ipsilateral M1.*

 ## **Objectives**
-Train an algorithm based on M1 virtual channel ERSPs during left and right hand finger movement.
-The goal is to teach the machine to interpret which hand is moving (supervised classification).
+Based on M1 virtual channel ERSPs during left and right hand finger movement, I would like to train a model to interpret which hand is moving (supervised classification) and practice visualizing results with Python.

 ## **Deliverables**
 - Python scripts for machine learning in Jupyter notebook